ga4gh/data-security/AAI/AAIConnectProfile.md

 {% hr3 %}

-### Conformance for Passport Clearinghouses (consuming Passports or Visas to give access to data)
+### Conformance for Passport Clearinghouses

+Passport Clearinghouses consume Passports containing Visas in order to grant access to data.

 1. Passport Clearinghouses MUST trust at least one Broker.

     1. Passport Clearinghouses MAY trust more than one Broker

-    2. The responsibility of risk assessment of a Broker is on the Passport Clearinghouse to trust a token.
+    2. The Passport Clearinghouse is responsible for assessing the risk in choosing to trust a token from a Broker.

 2. Passport Clearinghouses MUST process access tokens to access a Broker's Token or UserInfo Endpoint to get access to Visas OR MUST process Passports directly.